quiz-roulette/.github/profile/README.md

 - Live Dashboard View

 ### 🌈 Contributions:
-As the functionality is not available to public yet, hence there is no profit or revenue generated.
 Please feel free to contribute:
 - Raise PR
 - Let the maintainers know why the change is needed
 - Rasie a Bug or Security Vulnerability for the repo